Blighted Ovum Miscarriage

 If the blighted ovum is diagnosed but the body continues to act pregnant and releases hormones, your doctor may wait a few days to see if the body adjusts and eventually passes the embryo.
 If the body continues to keep the embryo attached despite no development, medication or surgery can be used to clear the contents of the uterus.
 Medication like Cytotec can induce a miscarriage which causes temporary heavy bleeding.
 A brief surgical procedure can be also be given by dilating the cervix and manually emptying the uterus.Can I Get Pregnant Again After a Blighted Ovum?

 Miscarriages can be scary and make you feel like something is wrong with your fertility, but in most cases, this is not reality.
 Miscarriages are a natural part of pregnancies and often have no bearing on how fertile you are.
-Having one blighted ovum is usually no cause for concern and most likely you will be able to have a normal and healthy pregnancy in the future.
-In a 2009 study involving women with early miscarriages, around 80% were able to have a successful pregnancy within the next five years.
-Treatments used for blighted ovum also have no negative effects on future pregnancies, even for surgical procedures.
+Having one blighted ovum is usually no cause for concern and statistics show you will likely have a normal and healthy pregnancy in the future, even immediately after a blighted ovum.
+In study involving women with early miscarriages, around 80% were able to have a successful pregnancy within the next five years.
+The reason for these success stories is that treatments used for blighted ovum also have no negative effects on future pregnancies, even for surgical procedures.